-This outperformance is because smaller companies tend to grow much faster than their large-cap equivalents.
-Due to their size, they can quickly adapt to new market trends.
-Small-caps are often in the vanguard of industry disruption.
+For one thing, due to their starting size, smaller companies tend to grow much faster than their large-cap equivalents.
+Further, they can quickly adapt to new market trends and are often in the vanguard of industry disruption.
 Many have also embraced the internet, giving them a material advantage over better-resourced larger competitors.
 Take Just Eat.
 It has revolutionised the way we order food – leaving larger businesses playing catch-up.
-Smaller companies also have growing economies of scale, creating a tailwind for earnings and profits.
+The company has been so successful that Dutch firm Takeaway.com agreed to buy Just Eat for £8.2 billion.
+Meanwhile, smaller companies also have growing economies of scale, creating a tailwind for earnings and profits

-Smaller companies also offer diversification benefits as part of a wider portfolio.
-They can provide different sources of returns to larger caps.
+Smaller companies also offer diversification benefits as part of a wider portfolio and can provide different sources of returns to larger caps.
 Small-caps tend to be more domestically focused than their bigger, international rivals.
 Investors can therefore gain direct access to expanding local economies or sectors.
-Small-caps are also potentially less vulnerable (although not immune) to global trends and currency fluctuations.
+This local focus also means smaller companies are potentially less vulnerable (although not immune) to global trends and currency fluctuations.

-Successful investing requires a deep understanding of these risks and the potential rewards they offer.
-This is why we take an active approach to small-cap equity investing.
+But successful investing requires a deep understanding of these risks and the potential rewards they offer.
+That is why we take an active approach to small-cap equity investing.
 Indeed, price volatility often creates opportunities.
 Share price drops allow alert, long-term investors to buy good companies at attractive valuations.